-Publications or technical documents intended for sellers and users of biocides must be related to the advertising.
+Publications or technical documents intended for biocides sellers and users must be related to the advertising.

-Advertising for biocides may not contain the indications: "low-risk biocidal product", "non-toxic", "not damaging to health", "natural", "environmentally friendly", etc., or any other similar indication.
+Advertising for biocides may not contain the claims: "low-risk biocidal product", "non-toxic", "not damaging to health", "natural", "environmentally friendly", etc., or any other similar indication.

-When a biocide receives authorisation or notification to be placed on the market, it is also allotted a score which corresponds to hazard points calculated according to the risk/hazard category phrases (H phrase)
+When a biocide is registrated for placement on the market, it is also assigned a score which corresponds to hazard marks calculated on the basis of risk/hazard category phrases (H phrase).

-The hazard marks of a biocide are calculated in terms of a score which is stated in the authorisation or notification report of every biocide.
+The hazard marks of a biocide are expressed as a score which is mentioned in its registration report.

-This score then enables the annual contribution linked to this product to be calculated.
+This score then enables the calculation of the annual contribution for that product.
 In fact, pursuant to the Royal Decree of 4 April 2019, authorisation holders must declare to the FPS every year by 31 January the quantities of biocides that they have placed on the Belgian market in the previous year.
 The FPS thereafter calculates the amount of the annual contributions to be paid, based on both the score and the quantity declared.